Brauer groups of certain affine cubic surfaces: Introduction

 A special class of affine varieties over number fields that attracted arithmetic interest is that of log K3 surfaces.
 Conjecturally, it is expected that the positivity of the log anticanonical class of an affine variety controls the abundance of integral points: the more positive it is, the more integral points one expects.
 Log K3 surfaces, having a trivial anticanonical class, are the borderline case, hence their significance.
 Moreover, as these surfaces are simply connected and can be embedded in smooth proper varieties where the boundary is geometrically a strict normal crossing divisor, computing their Brauer groups is expected to be generally more approachable.

 The Brauer groups of different classes of log K3 surfaces over number fields have been studied for arithmetic purposes in the literature.
 In \cite{CTOW}, Colliot-Thélène and Wittenberg studied the integral Brauer-Manin obstruction on a family of diagonal cubic surfaces, which are complements of smooth genus $1$ curves in smooth cubic surfaces.
 In \cite{BrightLyczak}, Bright and Lyczak gave uniform bounds for the size of the Brauer group of complements of a smooth anticanonical divisor in a del Pezzo surface of degree at most $7$.
 In both cases, the Brauer group is related to the arithmetic of the smooth genus $1$ anticanonical divisor.
 A notable example in the singular case is given by Markoff surfaces, where the hyperplane section is the union of three rational lines, was studied by Colliot-Thélène, Wei, and Xu in \cite{CTWX} and by Loughran and Mitankin \cite{MarkoffSurf}.
-In this case, the transcendental Brauer group is always trivial when the ground field is $\q$.

-In this paper, we study the general class of affine surfaces that can be embedded as complements of a singular anticanonical divisor in a smooth cubic surface over a field of characteristic zero.
+In this paper, we study surfaces that can be embedded as complements of a singular anticanonical divisor in a smooth cubic surface over a field of characteristic zero.
+These surfaces are arithmetically interesting as they are ample log K3 surfaces.
+Moreover, they are also interesting from a geometric perspective, since they can admit infinite discrete automorphism groups.
+Such infinite automorphism groups have been studied and used for arithmetic applications recently, e.g. \cite{KollarLi2024} and \cite{KollarVillalobos2024}.
+In the particular case of Markoff surfaces, these automorphism groups were combined with a Brauer--Manin obstruction in \cite[\S 5.2]{CTWX}.

+For this class of affine cubic surfaces, we compute the Brauer group over the algebraic closure as a Galois module.
 In this situation, the Brauer group is related to the combinatorics of the irreducible (genus $0$) components of the boundary divisor and their intersection.
-We compute the Brauer group over the algebraic closure as a Galois module, which we use to determine all the possibilities of the Brauer group over the ground field.
+We then use this to determine all the possibilities of the Brauer group over the ground field.
 More precisely, we prove the following.

-\begin{thrm} Let $k$ be a field of characteristic $0$ and let $\Gamma_k:=\gal(\bar{k}/k)$.
+\begin{thrm} Let $k$ be a field of characteristic $0$ and let $\Gamma_k:=\gal(\overline{k}/k)$.
 Let $X$ be a smooth cubic surface, $H$ be a hyperplane section, and $U:=X\setminus H$.
 For $d\in k$, let $M_d=(\Ind_{k(\sqrt{d})/k} \z) / \z$, where $\ind_{k(\sqrt{d})/k}$ is the induced module from $\Gamma_{k(\sqrt{d})}$ to $\Gamma_k$. \begin{enumerate}[label=(\roman*),itemsep=2pt,parsep=2pt,topsep=4pt] \item Suppose that $H$ is the union of a line $\ell$ and a smooth conic $C$ over $k$.
 Then

 \item Suppose that $H$ is a geometrically irreducible singular cubic curve $C$.
 Then